-Your score will be able to determine whether or not you have little or no anxiety, severe anxiety and everything in between.
+Your score will be able to determine whether or not you are experiencing anxiety or depression.
 This will allow your doctor to determine exactly how they can best serve your needs.

-5. Alcohol Misuse (CAGE) – screening and behavioral counseling interventions
+4. Alcohol misuse (CAGE) – screening and behavioral counseling interventions

 Your primary care physician is going to want to check for is alcohol misuse.
 This is done through a screening and behavioral counseling interventions.